What to teach

 Teacher Input & Student Applications

 To help ensure all students develop useful attitudes, skills & knowledge that many of them often find difficult to discover through their own inquiries, we suggest teachers provide INPUT lessons & APPLICATION activities – suggestions & resources for which are provided through the videos at right.

 Teaching About Actor-Network Mapping

 To deepen students’ analyses of STSE relationships, research and social actions to overcome harms in STSE relationships, we provide, through the videos at right, suggestions & resources for teaching – with applications – students to use actor-network mapping.

-Most, if not all, resources in Students Acting for All – such as uses of actor-network theory – are informed by research from Science & Technology Studies (STS).
+Most, if not all, STEPWISE-informed resources – such as uses of actor-network theory – use research from Science & Technology Studies (STS).
 The video at right/below, for example, highlights privacy & autonomy concerns from STS about the Internet of Things – such as problems with RFID tags.
-Through the link below, we provide video-based lesson suggestions & resources for implementing findings from STS that appear particularly relevant to education about STSE harms & RiNA projects:
+Through the link below, we provide lesson suggestions & resources for implementing research findings from STS that we believe are particularly relevant to education about STSE harms & RiNA projects:

 After lessons & activities discussed in the above videos, teachers can provide ‘summary’ lessons & activities to solidify students’ attitudes, skills & knowledge about STSE relationships & RiNA projects via the two videos at right/below.